A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

-In section \ref{sasoc} we put everything together in order to treat the case of a semi-abelian scheme $A/C$.
-Namely (\ref{introfl4}), theorem \ref{thmB} (applied $H\in pdiv(J)$), (\ref{introRepsilon}) and (\ref{introisospe}) give an isomorphism on the one hand while (\ref{introisoMV}) together with a basic property of the functor $Sma$ give on the other hand.
-We conclude by showing that the natural morphism $D_J(H)_{|J^\s}\to D_{C^\s}(A)_{|J^\s}$ becomes an isomorphism after applying $\cal S_{et,.,J^\s}$ and the functor $Sma$. \petit
+In Sect. \ref{sasoc}, we put everything together in order to treat the case of a semi-Abelian scheme $A/C$.
+Namely, (\ref{introfl4}), Thm. \ref{thmB} (applied to $H\in pdiv(J)$), (\ref{introRepsilon}) and (\ref{introisospe}) give an isomorphism while (\ref{introisoMV}) together with a basic property of the functor $Sma$ give We conclude by showing that the natural morphism $D_J(H)_{|J^\s}\to D_{C^\s}(A)_{|J^\s}$ becomes an isomorphism after applying $\cal S_{et,.,J^\s}$ and the functor $Sma$. \petit